FSH Abnormalities and Male Infertility

 Stimulation of Endogenous FSH Production

-When possible, stimulation of a man’s own FSH production is usually preferable, since injectable FSH medications are currently quite expensive.
+FSH levels can be increased one of two ways: give exogenous FSH or stimulate the man’s own pituitary gland to make more FSH.
 When reversible causes of decreased FSH production are found and addressed (such as treating an elevated prolactin level or stopping exogenous androgens), the pituitary gland will often start making FSH again on its own.
-However, if no reversible causes are found, or if the FSH stays low despite discontinuation of reversible factors, then clomiphene or, less commonly, anastrazole can be used to stimulate the pituitary gland to increase FSH production.
+However, if no reversible causes are found, or if the FSH stays low despite discontinuation of reversible factors, then selective estrogen receptor modulators (SERMs) or, less commonly, anastrazole can be used to stimulate the pituitary gland to increase FSH production.

-Implanted GnRH pumps are available, but they are very expensive and not widely used.
+Implanted GnRH pumps are available which can stimulate the pituitary to make more FSH, but these pumps are very expensive and not widely used.

 It’s important to note that treatments to stimulate increased endogenous FSH production rely upon an intact pituitary gland.
 If the pituitary gland has been significantly compromised because of, for example, trauma, surgery, radiation, or congenital developmental abnormalities, then these treatments are less likely to be effective.